Entry and coronation of Anne of Denmark: The Banquet for the Danish ambassadors

 On 23 May 1590 the town held a banquet for the Danish ambassadors in the Mint in the house of Thomas Acheson at the foot of Todrick's Wynd.
 John MacMorran was one of the organisers, arranging musicians and a guard of honour armed with polearms.

 On 24 May the king gave a speech in St Giles thanking the people of Edinburgh for their hospitality and the expenses of the Entry.
+James VI wrote a letter to the Lords Deputies of Council who ruled Denmark as guardians of Christian IV on 25 May 1590, with his resolve to "maintain perpetually and inviolably" the connection between the nations.

 On 26 May the Danish commissioners embarked on their ships, and the king gave them gold chains and gifts worth 4,500 crowns.
 One ambassador was given a gold chain worth 500 crowns paid for from the queen's dowry.
 James VI and Anna rode on the sands of Leith in view of the ships lying at anchor.
 James VI left after a short time, hearing of a chance to capture the rebel Archibald Wauchope of Niddrie.